AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.StandardNodes.md

 ### `saturate`
 Adjust the saturation of a color, the alpha channel will be unchanged if present.

+The `lumacoeffs` input represents the luma coefficients of the current working color space.
+If no specific color space can be determined, the ACEScg (ap1) luma coefficients [0.2722287, 0.6740818, 0.0536895] will be used.
+Applications which support color management systems may choose to retrieve the luma coefficients of the working colorspace from the CMS to pass to the `luminance` node's implementation directly, rather than exposing it to the user.

 |Port        |Description                                                    |Type        |Default                        |
 |------------|---------------------------------------------------------------|------------|-------------------------------|